carrot93/shadow-schemas/README.md

-Validity
+Shadow Schema
 ===============
-Validity is functional schema.
+Shadow Schema is functional schema.

 ###### Warning: This readme is out of date for the master branch!
 Massive changes are underway.